Chrischuck/coding-challenge/README.md

 Written using React, Express, and Mysql!

-A simple pizza ordering site w/ an admin dashboard.
+A simple pizza ordering site where users can choose a pizza size and add toppings.
+On top of this, there is an admin dashboard where the admins can create, edit, or delete their pizza options.

 ## Installation and Running